dgmurphy/mortarcommand/README.md

 Once loaded into the Babylon scene,  the scaling needed to be fixed due to the BJS handed coordinate system.
 The normals had to be flipped also.
 All the other objects are BJS primitives from the provided polyhedra examples.

+TODO: Figure out whats going wrong in Edge.
+Also try some scene optimization and maybe look at using deterministicLockstep for framerate consistency.

 ## Available Scripts